-Whether it is stunning sightseeing that attracts you or you want to enjoy the metro time, Barcelona is perfect for every purpose.
-There’s enough in the city to keep you rooted for a week or more than that.
-The city is close (and compact).
-Enough to tackle in three days—be it on foot, along with the main places to see.
+Whether it is sightseeing that attracts you or you want to enjoy the metro time, Barcelona is perfect for every purpose.
+There’s enough in that city to keep you rooted for a week or more than that.
+The city is close (and compact) enough to tackle in three days—be it on foot, along the Gothic Quarter’s cobblestoned streets, or in easy-to-use public transport to the top of Mount Tibidabo.
 Here’s how to make the most of your long weekend to Spain ’s most dazzling city.
-All that you need is a smart plan for visiting Barcelona.
+All that you need is a smart planning for visiting Barcelona and book a thrilling deal for your tickets and accommodation.

 Howbeit, here’s the best itinerary for three days in Barcelona, totally doable at an easy peasy pace.